 Admission to an M-credit Level programme of study shall normally be subject to applicants holding a relevant honours degree obtained at a recognised institution.
-Other qualifications may provide appropriate evidence for admission to a programme of study.
-Such evidence in the form of prior learning or prior experiential learning shall be considered and approved by the appropriate Faculty AP(E)L Board.
+Other qualifications may be appropriate evidence for admission to a programme of study.
+Such evidence in the form of prior learning or prior experiential learning shall be considered and approved by the Faculty AP(E)L Board.
+Holders of Postgraduate Diplomas meeting the criteria of the CIPD (120 M-level credits) or the CIM (60 M-level credits) may enter at the appropriate stage.